Walter Schachner: Managerial career

 Schachner started his career as a coach in the 1999–2000 season with FC Zeltweg and led them to promotion from the fourth to the third division.

 In the 2000–01 and 2001–02 seasons he coached FC Kärnten in the Austrian First League.
 Under his leadership the team was promoted to the Austrian Bundesliga and won the National Cup in the first year and the National Supercup in the second.

-At the start of the 2002–03 season Schachner coached FK Austria Wien in the Austrian Bundesliga until he was replaced by Christoph Daum in early October 2002 despite an excellent start to the season.
+At the start of the 2002–03 season Schachner coached Austria Wien in the Austrian Bundesliga until he was replaced by Christoph Daum in early October 2002 despite an excellent start to the season.
 At the time of his dismissal the team led the championship with seven points ahead of the second-place team and had just defeated Ukrainian champions Shakhtar Donetsk 5–2 in the UEFA Cup.

 A few days after his dismissal he was hired by Grazer AK, which held the penultimate place in the Austrian Bundesliga.
 The team finished the season in second place behind Austria Wien.
 In the 2003–04 season Schachner led Grazer AK to win their first and so far their only national champions title.
 In the same season they also won the Austrian Cup.
 In 2004–05 the team were runners-up in the Bundesliga and in the 2005 UEFA Champions League faced Liverpool (coached by Rafael Benitez), the future winners of the title, in the third qualification round.
-Grazer AK managed to win the return leg at Anfield 1-0, after the home defeat of 2–0.
+Grazer AK managed to win the return leg at Anfield 1–0, after the home defeat of 2–0.
 In January 2006 he was sacked by Grazer AK, officially to reduce costs, but in reality because he was in talks with several other clubs.